Jump to:

 Functional Scales

 Both the Functional Independence Measure (FIM) and Disability Rating Scale (DRS) are frequently used to evaluate function in patients with acquired brain injuries such as brain tumors.
-The Karnofsky Performance Scale (KPS) is commonly used in oncology to evaluate an individual’s performance status with daily activities16.
-The scale is a 0 to 100 scale in which 100 indicates no disease effects, 50 indicates a requirement for help and frequent medical care, and 10 indicates rapidly progressive fatal disease.
+The Karnofsky Performance Scale (KPS) is commonly used in oncology to evaluate an individual’s performance status with daily activities.13 The scale is a 0 to 100 scale in which 100 indicates no disease effects, 50 indicates a requirement for help and frequent medical care, and 10 indicates rapidly progressive fatal disease.
 The Eastern Cooperative Oncology Group (ECOG) Scale is also often used to describe functional ability in cancer patients.
 It is a 0 to 5 scale in which 0 represents the patient being asymptomatic and 5 represents death.
 Both KPS and ECOG scales were developed to assess constitutional performance status and are used to evaluate if a patient may tolerate aggressive treatment options.
 However, both scales have limitations when used to describe patients with neurological impairments from brain tumor since grading is affected by the level of assistance needed to ambulate or perform self-care.

 Early predictions of outcomes